Generative AI for Healthcare Professionals: A Practical Introduction

 Join the mailing list for first notice

 Previous attendees have included hospital consultants, GPs, surgeons, nurses, biochemists, research managers, and students.
-No technical background needed.
-No preparation required.
-The workshop is open to clinical and non-clinical healthcare professionals of all levels.
+The workshop is open to clinical and non-clinical healthcare professionals at all levels.

 Royal Society of Medicine CPD accreditation